second-state/interest-earner-smart-contract/test/test_schedule.md

 ### Restaking
 - [✅] a user can not RE stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
 - [✅] a user can not RE stake tokens whilst the term is still in play
+- [✅] a user can not RE stake tokens if there are none staked to begin with (user must stake before re-stake)